Chellampatti, Madurai

 Chellampatti is a village of usilampatti taluk, Madurai district, Tamil Nadu, India.
-The village is located on National Highway 85.Chellampatti it's famous for its panchayat.
+The village is located on National Highway 85.
+Chellampatti is famous for its panchayat.

 Governance

 Chellampatti is well known for it panchayat system.
 The Kallars had a unique character of ruling themselves with unwritten laws and regulations from time immemorial.

-Chellampatti panchayat has five leadrs: Parusa Pulli Thevar-I, Parusa Pulli Thevar-II, Nallu Thevar, Poosari Thevar and Kasalagara Thevar.
+Chellampatti panchayat has five leaders: Parusa Pulli Thevar-I, Parusa Pulli Thevar-II, Nallu Thevar, Poosari Thevar and Kasalagara Thevar.